Azure-Samples/azure-sql-langchain/README.md

 ### Build a Retrieval Augmented Generation (RAG) App: Part 2

-Extends the implementation to accommodate conversation-style interactions and multi-step retrieval processes.
+Extends the implementation to accommodate conversation-style interactions and multi-step retrieval processes, using LangGraph and LangChain.

 The tutorial described in the [Build a Retrieval Augmented Generation (RAG) App: Part 2](https://python.langchain.com/docs/tutorials/qa_chat_history/) page has been implemented in this project, but using the `langchain_sqlserver` library.